 Twin flames should not be insecure or distrustful of one another.
-So in reality stalking your twin flame, should never cross your mind.
-Even if you meet your twin flame while they were in another relationship, you would not need to keep stalking them.
-You would know that when the time is right, you both will be ready to pursue your twin flame journey together.
+So in reality stalking your twin flame should never cross your mind.
+Even if you meet your twin flame while they were in another relationship, you wouldn’t need to keep stalking them.
+You would know, that when the time is right, you both will be ready to pursue your twin flame journey together.

 Although very similar, they are very different and the similarities can lead to confusion.
 One is not better or worse than the other.
 To even think of such a thing is coming from a place of ego and ego has no place in either relationship.
 Let go of labels and deal with the reality of your situation instead.
-It does not really matter if you are soul mates or twin flames.
+It doesn’t really matter if you are soul mates or twin flames.
 What matters most is the spiritual connection.